mbwhite/documents/NEW-GettingStarted.md

 ![](CmdOrder.png).

-# Step 2: Getting the Composer sample application
+# Step 2: Getting the Hyperledger Composer sample application

 0. Make sure you've started Fabric as in Step 1!

-1. Clone the sample application into a directory of your choice - BUT not the same directory as in Step1.
+1. Clone the sample application into a directory of your choice - BUT not the same directory as in Step 1.
+(Assume `~/github')
 ```
-$ cd ~/github
+$ mkdir ~/github && cd ~/github
 $ git clone https://github.com/mbwhite/composer-sample-applications
 $ cd composer-sample-applications
 $ npm install
 ```

-2. Choose which version of Fabric to use.
-For v0.6 you will need to suffix the targets in the npm commands below with :hlfv06
+2. When you started fabric you will have chosen which version to use.
+If you have chosen Fabirc v0.6 you will need to suffix the targets in the npm commands below with `:hlfv06`.
+Both examples are given below - do not issue both commands!

 *Note: this does not change the application source code or the model, purely the name of the Composer profile to use, and the Fabric's admin indentity*